answersLogoWhite

 Is want to present this award to Mary correct?

-The correct phrasing is "I want to present this award to Mary."
+The sentence needs a subject to be correct."I want to present this award to Mary."

 Is this sentence grammatically correct.
 Why do meteors have such a larger impact on the Earth then on the moon?